Memory benchmarks

 Reproducing the results

-Section titled “Reproducing the results”The full harness lives in the owletto repo under benchmarks/memory/.
-The TypeScript runner is at src/benchmarks/memory/.
+Section titled “Reproducing the results”The full harness is the open-source agent-memory-benchmark repo.
+Every system is reached only through its public client (REST/SDK/local server) — no privileged database access — so the numbers reflect what a real user actually gets.
 External systems are integrated as long-lived Python adapter subprocesses framed over JSONL-on-stdin, which avoids per-op fork/exec cost.

 Prerequisites